 **Applications are not considered complete until deposit is received.
 This deposit will be applied to the full cost of the program.

 **Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

 DOC Fee: $2,000

 Standard double rooms in hotels and well-operated international student campus hotel.
-Students will be staying at hotels in Macau and Hongkong, and in a campus hotel (daily toiletries & cleaning service included) for most of the time at Yunnan University.
+Students will be staying at hotels in Hongkong, and in a campus hotel (daily toiletries & cleaning service included) for all the time at Yunnan University.

-Hong Kong and Macau are famous international cities known as two of the four Asian little dragons in East Asia for its economic successes.
+Hong Kong and Shanghai are famous international cities known in East Asia for its economic successes.

 Yunnan University, situated in Kunming, which is also known as “City of Eternal Spring”, famous for its perpetual spring like weather with blooms and lush vegetation all year round.
-It will certainly offer you a not so typical summer.
+It will certainly offer you a paradise-like summer.